KoesGroup/Snakemake_ChIPseq_PE/README.md

 Use the command `snakemake -np` to perform a dry run that prints out the rules and commands.

 ## Real run
-Simply type `Snakemake --use-conda` and provide the number of cores with `--cores 10` for ten cores for instance.
+Simply type `snakemake --use-conda` and provide the number of cores with `--cores 10` for ten cores for instance.
 For cluster execution, please refer to the [Snakemake reference](https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution).
-Please pay attention to `--use-conda`, it is required for the installation and loading of the dependencies used by the rules of the pipeline.
+**Please pay attention** to add  `--use-conda`, it is required for the installation and loading of the dependencies used by the rules of the pipeline.
-To run the pipeline, from the folder containing the Snakefile run the
+To run the pipeline, from the folder containing the Snakefile run the command : `snakemake --use-conda --core 10`.

 # Main outputs
+The main output are in this release (1.0) :

+- **fastqc** : provides quality check analysis for `fq1` and `fq2` of each ChIP-seq experiment, the outputs files are `html` which can be open and viewed in any web browser.
+It gives a quick impression of wheter your data have any problem which you should be aware before doing any further analysis.

+- **bed** : MACS2 peak calling function generates a list of files whose details can be found [here](https://github.com/taoliu/MACS).
+The **NAME_peaks.narrowPeak** can be used to visualize the location of peaks on the IGV.

+- **bigwig files** : Files can be used to display the read coverage over the genome on the IGV.
+They are faster to load on IGV than the bedgraph files as well.
+To combine with the **NAME_peaks.narrowPeak** to have a estimation of the read coverage at the peak location.

-The main output are for now  **fastqc**, **bed** and **bigwig files**.
-Optionals outputs of the pipelines are **bamCompare**, **bedgraph** and **bed files for broad peaks calling**.
+Optionals outputs of the pipelines are **bamCompare**, **bedgraph** and **bed files for broad peaks calling**, but they require to change the `Snakefile`.

 ## DAG of the pipeline
 ![](dag.png)